 The four-semester program serves people who wish to write and want the experience of graduate-level instruction.
 While the MFA is the degree most commonly held by writers who teach creative writing at the college level, many low-residency students simply cherish the experience for its intrinsic value.

 Residencies include workshops, lectures, and readings.
-During the residency, the student also plans, in consultation with his or her instructor, an Independent Study Plan for the upcoming semester in original creative writing and reading (with critical commentary).
+The student also plans, in consultation with their mentor, an Independent Study Plan for the upcoming course in original creative writing and reading (with critical commentary).
 Five times during the independent study, the student sends to the instructor a packet consisting of original creative writing, a detailed cover letter with questions about the craft of writing, and short essays commenting on the reading list.
 The instructor responds within a week to each aspect of the packet.
 Students also exchange ideas and work with other students.

-Degree requirements include the completion of five 10-day residency sessions and four independent study sessions.
-In addition, degree requirements include a third-semester Extended Critical Essay of 20 pages and a fourth-semester Creative Thesis of original writing.
-At the graduation residency, graduating students further demonstrate acquired skills and knowledge by giving a Graduation Reading of their original work and a Graduation Lecture on a topic chosen by the student with the advice of the faculty mentor.
-Students who have published a book or produced a play or screenplay may apply for acceleration, which allows a student to complete the program in three semesters plus the graduation residency (for details, contact the MFA office).
+Degree requirements include the completion of five 10-day residency courses and four independent study courses.
+In addition, degree requirements include a third-semester Research Project of at least 20 pages and a fourth-semester Creative Thesis of original writing.
+At the Graduation Residency, graduating students further demonstrate acquired skills and knowledge by giving a 20-minute Graduation Reading of their original work and a 30-minute Graduation Lecture on a topic chosen by the student with the advice of the faculty mentor.
+Students who have published a book or produced a play or screenplay may apply for acceleration, which allows a student to complete the program in three semesters plus the graduation residency (for details, contact the School of Writing office).

 Tuition and Fee Payment Policy

-Full payment of tuition and fees for the Master of Fine Arts in Writing Program is due before or on the first day of the semester.
+Full payment of tuition and fees for the MFA courses is due before or on the first day of the semester.
 Tuition and fees may be paid by check, money order, cash, or credit card.
 The University also offers a 5-month payment plan.

-The refund schedule for the Master of Fine Arts in Writing Program is found in the MFA Student Handbook.
+The refund schedule for the MFA Program is found in the SCPW Student Handbook.

 Withdrawal and Refund Policy

-For information regarding the withdrawal and refund policy for the Master of Fine Arts in Writing Program, see the MFA Student Handbook or contact the Master of Fine Arts in Writing Program at (502) 873-4400.
+For information regarding the withdrawal and refund policy for the School of Writing, see the SCPW Student Handbook or contact the School of Writing Office at (502) 873-4400.